If anyone was living the life, it was John Stamos.

 "The look on John's face when I told him we were pregnant was priceless," McHugh added.
 "It was the look of a man who has wanted a family of his own but wasn't sure it was going to happen for him.
 Now it is!"

-The house is getting fuller at last.
+And now his own house is fuller at last.